 There are no self drive cars available here for rent as far as I know.
 If you want to rent a private taxi, you will have to rent it with the driver.

-I hope the information above was helpful.
+I hope the information above on visiting Kaza was of help.
 If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
-If you have been to Spiti valley recently and have information that can be added to the article; I would request you to please mention the same in comments.